In a hurry? Tap or click to listen to this story in less than a minute!

 Note: The Galaxy S10s are also among the first gadgets to support the newest Wi-Fi 6 standard.

-The storage options in these new Galaxy S10 phones is astounding.
+The storage options in these new Galaxy S10 phones are astounding.
 Both the S10 and S10 Plus come in 128GB or 512GB capacities, but just to blow your mind, the S10 Plus also comes with a 1TB option.
 Wow, a full terabyte on a smartphone, how far have we come?

 Note: The entry-level S10E, on the other hand, will come in 128GB or 256GB versions.